Rodrigo De Paul: Personal life

-Rodrigo's mother is of Italian descent, which earned him Italian citizenship.
+Rodrigo's mother Mónica Ferraroti is of Italian descent, which earned him Italian citizenship.
+She worked as the treasurer of the local football club Deportivo Belgrano de Sarandí, which De Paul joined at the age of three.
+After the divorce of his parents, De Paul was raised by his paternal grandfather Osvaldo De Paul, whom he acknowledges as the key influence on his upbringing.

 De Paul was in a relationship with Argentine model Camila Homs for twelve years.
 They have two children together.
-In January 2022, the couple confirmed that they were separating.
-De Paul dated Argentine singer Tini from August 2021 to August 2023.
+In January 2022, the couple confirmed that they were separated.
+De Paul dated Argentine singer Tini from August 2021 to August 2023 and again since 2025.